allegroai/clearml-docs/docs/webapp/applications/apps_jupyter_lab.md

 ---

 :::important Enterprise Feature
-The Jupyter Lab application is available under the ClearML Enterprise plan
+The Jupyter Lab application is available under the ClearML Enterprise plan.
 :::

 The Jupyter Lab UI application allows you to launch a remote Jupyter Lab session on a machine that better meets resource needs.